You’ll Need to Spend $2,780/Year at Amazon to Break Even

 The Prime Visa Signature Card is an exclusive credit card for Amazon Prime members, offering generous rewards for the Amazon.com enthusiast.
 You must have an active Prime membership to qualify for the card.

-If you have significantly high spend at Amazon.com, Amazon Fresh, or Whole Foods Market and are optimizing for cash back or Amazon credits, then the card is worth considering.
+If you have a significantly high spend at Amazon.com, Amazon Fresh, or Whole Foods Market and are optimizing for cash back or Amazon credits, then the card is worth considering.

 Since the Prime Visa is a Visa Signature card, you have the flexibility to use the card outside of Amazon for other purchases.
 Earn 2% back at gas stations, restaurants, local transit, and commuting.